unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Fey Ancestry_**.
 The drider has advantage on saving throws against being charmed, and tek can’t put the drider to sleep.

-**_Innate Techcasting_**.
-The drider’s innate Techcasting ability is Wisdom (spell save DC 13).
-The drider can innately cast the following spells, requiring no material components:
+**_Innate Tekcasting_**.
+The drider’s innate Tekcasting ability is Wisdom (tek skill save DC 13).
+The drider can innately cast the following tek skills, requiring no material components:

 At will: _dancing lights_
 1/day each: _darkness_, _faerie fire_